LivingWithHippos/blog-android/pages/01.home/03.Views/simple_vector_animations/01._hero/hero.md

 hero_image: banner.png
 ---

-# Progress bar with vectors
+# Simple animations with Vectors
-## using Data Binding

-Android has finally started supporting svg files without converting them to png.
-Use them to create some custom progress bars.
+Animate your vectors to create loading screens and colorful interactions